blakexcosta/Launchcode-Chapter-15-Studio/README.md

        Started communication log.
  ```

 Great!
-We’ve got our project going locally, but we’re going to need to make it accessible for  **Pilot**  also.
-Let’s push this project up to GitHub.
+We’ve got our project going *locally*, meaning it's only found on *Control's* local computer.
+Next, we’re going to need to make it accessible for  **Pilot**  also.
+In order to do this, we need to `push` this project up to GitHub.

 ### 15.7.3.2.
 Step 2: Share Your Repository On GitHub[](https://education.launchcode.org/intro-to-programming-csharp/chapters/git/studio.html#step-2-share-your-repository-on-github "Permalink to this headline")